twhelan25/tryhackme-Skynet-CTF-Writeup/README.md

 balls have 0 to me to me to me to me to me to me to me to me to you i i i everything else . . . . . . . . . . . . . .
 balls have zero to me to me to me to me to me to me to me to me t".
-I did a little research on what this is, and it was reported on a Facebook AI experiment, where bots who were programmed to engage in negotiations began to develop their own language and this was from bot negotiations.
+I did a little research on what this is, and it was reported on a Facebook AI experiment, where bots who were programmed to engage in negotiations and began to develop their own language and this was from those bot negotiations.
 Interesting, but unrelated to this CTF's progress.
-Here's a link to an article if you interested: https://www.poetryfoundation.org/harriet-books/2017/06/balls-have-zero-to-me-to-me-ais-non-human-language
+Here's a link to an article if you're interested: https://www.poetryfoundation.org/harriet-books/2017/06/balls-have-zero-to-me-to-me-ais-non-human-language

-Let's check out the email samba password reset.
-It sure enough it has Mile's password for smb login.
+Let's check out the email about samba password reset.
+And sure enough, it has Mile's password for smb login.
-Now let's use smbclient again to log onto the smb share:
+Now let's use smbclient again to log onto the milesdyson smb share:
 ```bash
 smbclient -U milesdyson //$ip/milesdyson
 ```
 And we're in!
 There's a lot of irrelivent files here, so let's just cd into notes.
-There's a file called important.txt and I bet it is important.
+There's a file called important.txt and I bet <i>it is</i> important.
 Let's get it.

 ![important](https://github.com/user-attachments/assets/8fd28c32-991c-4256-a266-fce4f6941628)